• Home

 “Imagine taking a bulldozer to the rainforest, and you maintain going with that bulldozer till the whole aspect is lower back to naked dust,” stated Professor Craig Johnson, accomplice director of the Institute for Marine and Antarctic Studies at UTAS.

-It has impacted the abalone harvest, with the wild trap on the east coast decreased by using seventy-five according to cent from its 25-12 months average.
+It has impacted the abalone harvest, with the wild trap on the east coast decreasing by seventy-five according to cent from its 25-12 months average.

 Five million greenbacks in levies from the Tasmanian Abalone Council and State Government are being reinvested into urchin control, including subsidizing the charge paid to divers.